Ahhhhh, the challenges of eating healthy.

 - Process the dates until broken down and they form a ball of paste.

-- Add in the applesauce and process until mixture is smooth.
+- Add in the applesauce and oil and process until mixture is smooth.

 - Add in the milk mix and process until smooth.